TallKite/linnstrument-firmware/README.md

 IMPORTING/EXPORTING: You can back up various settings and/or share them with others via midi files.
 The 3 custom light patterns, the 16 audience messages, the 6 memories, microtonal data, and more!
 Check the Linnstrument community wiki for export-request files and importable settings files.

 *Details: Importing: Download a settings file from the wiki.
 In your DAW, set the output of midi track A to your Linnstrument.
 Load the settings file into track A and press play.
+Your Linnstrument should scroll "IMPORT SUCCESS".
+If you see "IMPORT FAILURE", try again.
+If you don't see anything, disconnect the Linnstrument's power and reconnect it, to avoid accidental importing.*

-(To import a custom light pattern, before you press play, you must first display the one you want to overwrite.
-To import an audience message, before you press play, you must first briefly edit the one you want to overwrite.)*
+*To import a custom light pattern, before you press play, you must first display the one you want to overwrite.
+To import an audience message, before you press play, you must first briefly edit the one you want to overwrite.*

 *Exporting: Download an export-request file from the wiki.
 In your DAW, set the input of midi track A and the output of midi track B to your Linnstrument.
-Put the export-request midi file at the start of track B. Then press record on track A. When your Linnstrument stops sending midi, stop recording.
-Save the midi on track A to a midi file (i.e. export it from your DAW).
+Put the export-request midi file at the start of track B. Then start recording on track A. When your Linnstrument stops sending midi, stop recording.
+Save the midi on track A to a midi file (i.e. export it from your DAW), preferably as format 0.
 Name it something informative such as "lightPatternB.mid" or "22edoScales.mid".
 Later on you can import this file to restore your settings.
 Or share it on the wiki.*

-*Exporting multiple requests: Send the first request and see in your DAW where the Linnstrument stops sending midi.
+*Exporting multiple requests: 1st method: Send the first request and see in your DAW where the Linnstrument stops sending midi.
 Position the next request file in track B about 1/10 of a second after that.
 Add additional request files similarly.
-Press record on track A and press play on track B as before to record all requests at once, and save the midi to a file as before.*
+Record all requests at once, and save the midi to a file as before.
+2nd method: Record each export individually.
+Then position those midi clips next to each other, and save them all as one file.*

 *Troubleshooting: While importing or exporting, put your Linnstrument in performance mode, but don't play it.
 For importing, slowing down your DAW's playback speed sometimes helps.
 Your DAW must be able to handle a midi file that uses multiple midi channels.*

+The 16 sequencer projects can be imported and exported as usual via the updater app.
+BTW the filename of microtonal projects should contain the edo.

+requestLightPatternA.mid
+requestLightPatternA#.mid
+requestLightPatternB.mid

+requestAudienceMsg1.mid
+requestAudienceMsg2.mid
+requestAudienceMsg3.mid
+requestAudienceMsg4.mid
+requestAudienceMsg5.mid
+requestAudienceMsg6.mid
+requestAudienceMsg7.mid
+requestAudienceMsg8.mid
+requestAudienceMsg9.mid
+requestAudienceMsg10.mid
+requestAudienceMsg11.mid
+requestAudienceMsg12.mid
+requestAudienceMsg13.mid
+requestAudienceMsg14.mid
+requestAudienceMsg15.mid
+requestAudienceMsg16.mid
+requestAllAudienceMsgs.mid

+requestScalesCurrentEDO.mid
+requestRainbowCurrentEDO.mid
+requestFretboardCurrentEDO.mid
+requestAllSettingsCurrentEDO.mid
+requestScalesAllEDOs.mid
+requestRainbowsAllEDOs.mid
+requestFretboardsAllEDOs.mid

+requestPreset1.mid
+requestPreset2.mid
+requestPreset3.mid
+requestPreset4.mid
+requestPreset5.mid
+requestPreset6.mid

+requestAllUserSettings.mid

 -------- LIKELY ADDITIONAL NON-MICROTONAL FEATURES (no promises) --------